Chase Ink Business Premier Review: $1K Bonus, 2.5% Cash Back

 Now, you can also redeem your rewards for gift cards, travel, or purchases with retailers, though you won’t be getting outsized value that way.
 In other words, $1,000 cash back will still only get you at $1,000 worth of travel or gift cards.
 Therefore it seems easiest to just redeem your rewards as cash back straight into your account (it’s not like cash back rewards from spending are going to be taxed), and then you can use that however you’d like.

 An important thing to understand is that the Chase Ink Business Premier is in no way in the Chase Ultimate Rewards ecosystem.
-So unlike other Chase Ink credit cards, you can’t transfer these rewards to Chase airline and hotel partners.
+So unlike other Chase Ink Business cards, you can’t transfer these rewards to Chase airline and hotel partners.
 This card is most valuable for those who want to earn cash back that they can redeem however they’d like.

 Rewards can’t be converted into Ultimate Rewards points

-Chase Ink Business Premier Purchase & Travel Protection
+Chase Ink Business Premier purchase & travel protection

 The Chase Ink Business Premier Card offers a variety of valuable purchase and travel protection, including: